thomasjohncole/book-catalog/README.md

 6. Install flask-bootstrap in the virtual machine using the command: `pip install flask-bootstrap`

 7. Use the Google Developer's Console (https://console.developers.google.com) to generate a Client ID and Client Secret for a new web application called libro-catalog.
-(If you need to use a different name for the appliation, make sure to change the APPLICATION_NAME variable in line 32 of the catalog.py file)
+(If you need to use a different name for the application, make sure to change the APPLICATION_NAME variable in line 32 of the catalog.py file)

 8. Assign these generated values to the OS environment variables GOOGLE_CLIENT_SECRET, and GOOGLE_CLIENT_ID, respectively.

-9. Change directories into the application directory (fullstack-nanodegree-vm/catalog).
+9. Change directories into the application directory (/vagrant/catalog).

 10. Delete the existing database file with the command `rm books.db`